awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 | filter event.ruleType = "INBOUND_RULE"
 ```

-**Example Example: See how many emails are received or sent by your organization**
+**Example: See how many emails are received or sent by your organization**
 The following code example demonstrates how to query for the number of emails received by each recipient in your organization\.

 ```